 And finally, drizzle these warm broiled tomatoes with aged balsamic vinegar and serve!

-We try to eat tomatoes year-round.
-They’re an excellent source of lycopene, an antioxidant linked to lowered risk of cancer and heart disease.
-Tomatoes are a low-carb fruit (although we treat them like a vegetable) and are recommended for those on a keto diet.
+Tomatoes are available year-round.
+They're an excellent source of lycopene, an antioxidant linked to a lowered risk of cancer and heart disease.
+Tomatoes are a low-carb fruit (although we treat them as a vegetable) and are recommended for those on a keto diet.

-Even though tomatoes available in the winter months aren’t as tasty, this recipe adds the flavours we’re missing!
+Even though tomatoes available in the winter months may not be as tasty as summer homegrown tomatoes, this recipe for oven-broiled tomatoes with herbs adds the flavours you might be missing!

 Broiled Italian Tomatoes with Garlic and Herbs